Shaditya-499/Shaditya-499/README.md

 ###

-<p align="left">My name is Aditya Shaw and I'm a Software Developer, from VIT Chennai.</p>
+<p align="left">My name is Aditya Shaw and I'm a Data Scientist and Machine learning Engineer, from VIT Chennai.</p>

 ###